getlantern/flashlight/README.md

 ## Adding new domain fronting mappings

-In addition to creating the domain front mappings in Cloudfront and Akamai, you also have to add the appropriate lines to [provider_map.yaml](https://github.com/getlantern/flashlight/blob/main/genconfig/provider_map.yaml) with format: <masked orgin domain>: <provider front-facing URL>.
+In addition to creating the domain front mappings in Cloudfront and Akamai, you also have to add the appropriate lines to [provider_map.yaml](https://github.com/getlantern/flashlight/blob/main/genconfig/provider_map.yaml) with format: <masked origin domain>: <provider front-facing URL>.
 > [!IMPORTANT]
 > **Domain mappings must be added for both Cloudfront and Akamai!**